About the National Honor Society for Dance Arts™

 - Your institution will be listed on the NHSDA website, allowing for additional promotion of your program internationally

-- NHSDA can serve as a recruitment tool, attracting students who are familiar with NHSDA from their high school programs as well as those who wish to become a part of this dynamic national organization
+- NHSDA can serve as a recruitment tool, attracting students who are familiar with NHSDA from other high school programs or other local studios.

 Benefit for the Field of Dance Arts Education